Man behind viral blue-black dress illusion accused of trying to kill his wife - ExBulletin

 Man behind viral blue-black dress illusion accused of trying to kill his wife

-It was so controversial that Keir, Grace and McNeill even appeared on the “Ellen DeGeneres Show” where Bleasdale came out wearing the dress which was indeed black and blue.

-FromGeneres presented the couple with a check for $10,000 as well as a trip to the Caribbean.
+According to a report by The Times of London, the allegations include repeated assaults, such as yelling, strangling and brandishing a knife.
+He is accused of forcibly dragging his wife out of a pub in a headache on one occasion when she refused to leave with him.
+Another incident involves an alleged attempt to punch her through an open car window.

+Additionally, he is accused of isolating his wife from her friends and closely monitoring her whereabouts and finances.
+Prosecutors allege Johnston carried out a series of violent attacks on his wife, leading to the attempted murder charge.

-The attempted murder case will undergo a preliminary hearing before a trial in 2024.
+Johnston has denied all charges and a preliminary hearing is scheduled before a trial in 2024.

+Interestingly, the dress was later featured in a domestic violence awareness ad campaign, highlighting the question, “Why is it so hard to see black and blue”.

 |